martinsellergren/synced_bloc/README.md

 # synced_bloc plugin

-A [bloc](https://pub.dev/packages/flutter_bloc) that is synced across platform channels.
+A [bloc](https://pub.dev/packages/bloc) that is synced across platform channels.

 ## Overview

 Transform any bloc into a sync master and access it anywhere within the app where platform channels are accessible.
 You can for example share a bloc between different flutter instances and even access it in native code.
 This works by transforming states and events to json and sending it over platform channels.

-Note: currently only android supported.

 ## Motivation